pippinbarr/cart253-2017/slides/09-Sound/09-Sound.md

 - Most obviously it can export _applications_ for Mac OS X, Windows, and Linux by selecting `File > Export Application...` (though if you embed Java this leads to _huge_ file sizes)
 - Less obviously there are opportunities to export to PDF, images, and image sequences (which could be stitched back into a movie), and the book covers these
 - Helpfully, there is also a JavaScript library called Processing.js that allows us to run Processing code in the browser via JavaScript
-- It works really well for simple cases!

 ---